A 100% tariff on some imported drugs is coming October 1, Trump says

 The pharma companies’ moves are not expected to decrease the United States’ reliance on foreign sources for key pharmaceutical ingredients and drugs, experts say.
 The pharmaceutical industry is a global web, with ingredients and finished drugs being manufactured in a multitude of locations around the world.

+The impact on exporting countries is likely to be relatively limited too, he wrote in a note Friday.
+The countries most reliant on pharmaceutical exports to the US are in the European Union, he noted, while in July Trump announced a much lower, 15% levy on most imports from the 27-nation bloc, including pharmaceuticals, with exemptions for generic drugs.

+The lower tariff should still apply, according to the EU.
+“This clear all-inclusive 15% tariff ceiling for EU exports represents an insurance policy that no higher tariffs will emerge for European economic operators,” a European Commission spokesperson told CNN Friday.
+“The EU is the only trade partner to achieve this outcome with the US.”

-Notably, Trump did not mention levying tariffs on generic pharmaceutical imports, which experts have said could worsen drug shortages.
-Generic drugmakers have much thinner profit margins that would make it much more difficult for them to absorb tariffs.
+Notably, Trump did not mention Thursday levying tariffs on generic pharmaceutical imports, which experts have said could worsen drug shortages.
+Generic drugmakers have much thinner profit margins, which would make it much more difficult for them to absorb tariffs.
 Instead, they may opt to stop selling their products in the US.

+India, for example, is spared for now, given that its pharmaceutical exports concentrate on generics, even though it supplies nearly 47% of the required pharmaceuticals in the US, according to Namit Joshi, chairman of the Pharmaceutical Export Promotion Council of India.

+The proposed tariff is “unlikely to have an immediate impact on Indian exports, as the bulk of our contribution lies in simple generics and most large Indian companies already operate US manufacturing or repackaging units and are exploring further acquisitions,” he said.

 The president last month told CNBC that he would levy tariffs of up to 250% of drug imports, but that they would ramp up over time.